This post may contain affiliate links. Please read our disclosure policy.

 These Banana Oatmeal Cookies are the perfect, healthy, portable breakfast for busy mornings.
 No refined sugar!
 Also a gluten free and Paleo friendly recipe.

 About 300 days a year, Keith and I have plain yogurt and some kind of fruit like cherries or blueberries for breakfast.
 I guess you could call that a rut.
 Honestly I don’t mind keeping breakfast simple and rarely tire of our routine.
 But then I see a recipe like Faith’s Healthy Fig and Pecan Breakfast Cookies and start craving something new.
 Something like cookies for breakfast.

 A trio of overripe bananas were just the motivation I needed and these Banana Oatmeal Cookies came along as a happy interlude from our routine.

-You might remember my Flourless Hazelnut Carrot and Date Muffins?
+You might remember my Almond Flour Muffins and Almond Flour Blueberry Muffins?
 (These cookies are a riff on that recipe: plus oats, minus carrots.)
 When I made those muffins, I remember thinking that a nut flour base for baked goods would certainly result in a texture reminiscent of a hockey puck.
 Instead, the muffins were light and tender.
 The same is true of these cookies.